 I discovered the flower fairies line on Chasing Fireflies' website and was delighted when they offered to send it to me to use for the party.
 The collection features old fashioned flower fairies and fit perfectly with the theme and sensibility I wanted to create.
 Though the line isn't available anymore, you can find other whimsical fairy products on Amazon.

 For the signs, I used cardboard and glued sticks to the edges.
 I then adhered fairies from a garland (like this one.)
 Very affordable (can’t beat cardboard!) and woodland-like.

 I also bought two dozen Easter baskets 90% off (60 cents a piece) that had flower petal fairy skirts attached to them.
 I used some for the girls fairy skirts (like the yellow one pictured above) and some for garlands on the deck and in the front of the house.

 Next to the bench we had a stump with some fake bunnies on it, to add to the woodland feel.
 The bunnies are as old as me.
 My grandma puts them out every Easter and I was so thrilled to incorporate them into the decor.
 No one probably noticed them, but it's the little things, isn't it?

 My favorite decoration was the giant mushrooms that we created for the scavenger hunt.
 They were made using PVC pipe and upside-down coco liners spray-painted red.
 (The cheapest place I could find the coco liners was at Jo-Anns, but you could also find them at a home improvement or garden store).
 We then hot glued white felt circles to them.
 They looked AMAZING.
 (The butterfly rings were for the treasure hunt.
-Didn’t they look awesome on the mushrooms?)
+Didn't they look awesome on the mushrooms?)